 Unlike its immediate historical predecessor, the Black Consciousness Movement, which was rooted in the activity of the masses at the level of their everyday life, UDF starts out at the level of the organisation.
 UDF is the product of a more classical form of organisation.
-Its specific form is a federation of active and visible mini-parties, many of whom enjoy an intimate and immediate interaction with their constituents.
-Superimposed upon this umbrella structure is a bureaucracy with no other reason for existing other than to supervise the unity of the front.
+Its specific form is a federation of active and visible miniparties, many of whom enjoy an intimate and immediate interaction brought the oppressed one millimetre closer to greater clarity, to new forms of struggle, to the critical self-evaluation that is needed so desperately.
+It's all been lost in a power struggle between rival bureaucracies.